 The acquisition of 3D phase-contrast angiograms with flow encoding in all three spatial directions can be time consuming.
-Fast flow in large arteries and nearly stagnant blood in an aneurysm or vascular malformation cannot both be adequately depicted with a high sensitivity in a single measurement.
-Like other techniques, phase-contrast angiography also tends to underestimate vessel diameters and overestimate stenosis.
+Fast flowing blood in large arteries and nearly stagnant blood in an aneurysm or vascular malformation cannot both be adequately depicted with a high sensitivity in a single measurement.
+Like other techniques, phase-contrast angiography also tends to underestimate vessel diameters and overestimate stenoses.

 Advantages of the phase-contrast technique include the quantitative and spatially resolved evaluation of flow velocities and flow directions and the good suppression of the signal from stationary tissue.
 With proper parameter settings, phase-contrast MR angiography is most suitable for depicting slow flow or flow within the imaging slice.
-No other MR technique provides the kind of quantitative information that can be derived from the timeresolved velocity and flow profiles obtained with cine phase-contrast angiography for different phases of the cardiac cycle.
+No other MR technique provides the kind of quantitative information that can be derived from the time-resolved velocity and flow profiles that can be obtained with cine phase-contrast angiography for different phases of the cardiac cycle.